 Canon has two different 24 megapixel aps-c sensors (with “aps-c” meaning that the sensor measures 22.2 millimeters in width).
 The Rebel T7 has the older one.
 So, you won’t get quite the level of image quality as in the newest aps-c Canon cameras – and we’ve found that even those lag behind Nikon’s sensors in low light.
 Nevertheless, this is still a high-quality camera sensor, capable of detailed photos in both daytime and nighttime conditions.
 In fact, every DSLR on this list has very good image quality, and the differences are mainly visible under exaggerated conditions.

-If you have the Rebel T7, don’t despair; it’s a good camera, just not priced according to its specifications.
+If you have the Rebel T7, don’t despair; it’s a good camera, just not really priced according to its specifications.
 Canon seems to know that, too, and makes it tricky to buy the T7, despite it being the company’s newest entry-level camera.
 (You’ll likely have to buy directly through Canon’s website rather than a site like B&H.) But I will say this – despite the T7’s flaws, if you can’t take the photos you want with this camera, it’s unlikely that any of the DSLRs below will solve your problem.

 Here’s a quick table comparing Canon’s popular entry-level cameras, including the T7: